atisharma/searchtobibtex/README.md

 **-f** *KEYFORMAT*

 The format string passed to **bibtool**, to generate the bibtex key.
 Defaults to ’%3n(author)-(journal)-(title)-%+4d(\$year)’ (see man(1) bibtool).
 The (journal) and (title) options are parsed before being passed to bibtool.

+**-d** *DOI*
+Instead of scraping the PDF file for a DOI, specify the DOI as an argument.
+In this case, you can only rename one file at a time.

 EXAMPLES
 --------